thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/rpc-request-tutorial.md

 # Use case
 Let’s assume the following use case:

-  - you have the following entities connected to ThingsBoard:
+  - you have the following devices connected to ThingsBoard:
-	- Two devices
 	- Wind Direction Sensor.
 	- Rotating System.
-	- One asset
+  - also, you have one asset:
 	- Wind Turbine.
  - You want to initiate an RPC request to the Rotating System and change the direction of the Wind Turbine according to the direction of the wind.
  - The RPC call will have two properties:
 	- method: **spinLeft** or **spinRight**.
 	- params: **value**.